thibauts/node-castv2/README.md

 Device authentication enables a sender to authenticate a Chromecast device.
 Authenticating the device is purely optional from a sender's perspective, though the official SDK libraries do it to prevent rogue Chromecast devices to communicate with the official sender platforms.
 Device authentication is taken care of by the `urn:x-cast:com.google.cast.tp.deviceauth` namespace / protocol.

-First the sender sends a *challenge* message to the platform receiver `receiver-0` which responds by either a *response* message containing a signature and a certificate or an *error* message.
+First the sender sends a *challenge* message to the platform receiver `receiver-0` which responds by either a *response* message containing a signature, certificate and a variable number of certificate authority certificates that the sent certificate is verified against or an *error* message.
 These 3 payloads are protocol buffers encoded and described in `cast_channel.proto` as follows :

 ```protobuf
 message AuthChallenge {